Last Updated on July 18, 2020 by Sagar Aryal

 Acute peptic ulcers and Chronic peptic ulcers

 Acute lesions involve tissue to the depth of the submucosa and the lesions may be single or multiple.
-They are found in many sites in the stomach and in the first few centimetres of the duodenum.
+They are found in many sites in the stomach and in the first few centimeters of the duodenum.
 Chronic ulcers penetrate through the epithelial and muscle layers of the stomach wall and may include the adjacent pancreas or liver.
-These ulcers may lead to haemorrhage, perforation, pyloric stenosis and development of a malignant tumour.
+These ulcers may lead to hemorrhage, perforation, pyloric stenosis, and development of a malignant tumor.

 Diseases of the Intestines (Small and Large Intestines)

 The lumen of the appendix is very small and there is little room for swelling when it becomes inflamed.
-Microbial infection is commonly superimposed on obstruction by, e.g., hard faecal matter (faecoliths), kinking or a foreign body.
+Microbial infection is commonly superimposed on obstruction by, e.g., hard fecal matter (faecoliths), kinking, or a foreign body.
 Inflammatory exudate, with fibrin and phagocytes, causes swelling and ulceration of the mucous membrane lining.
-The rising pressure inside the appendix occludes first the veins, then the arteries and ischaemia develops, followed by gangrene and rupture.
+The rising pressure inside the appendix occludes first the veins, then the arteries and ischemia develops, followed by gangrene and rupture.

-Food poisoning syndrome results from ingestion of water and wide variety of food contaminated with pathogenic microorganisms (bacteria, viruses, protozoa, fungi), their toxins and chemicals.
-Most types of food poisoning cause one or more of the following signs and symptoms: nausea, vomiting, watery or bloody diarrhea, abdominal pain and cramps, fever etc caused by its interaction with the digestive system.
+Food poisoning syndrome results from the ingestion of water and a wide variety of food contaminated with pathogenic microorganisms (bacteria, viruses, protozoa, fungi), their toxins, and chemicals.
+Most types of food poisoning cause one or more of the following signs and symptoms: nausea, vomiting, watery or bloody diarrhea, abdominal pain and cramps, fever, etc caused by its interaction with the digestive system.

-Cholera is caused by Vibrio cholerae and is spread by contaminated water, food, hands and fomites.
-This leads to persistent diarrhoea, severe dehydration and electrolyte imbalance, and may cause death due to hypovolaemic shock.
+Cholera is caused by Vibrio cholerae and is spread by contaminated water, food, hands, and fomites.
+This leads to persistent diarrhea, severe dehydration, and electrolyte imbalance, and may cause death due to hypovolaemic shock.
 The microbes occasionally spread to the gall bladder where they multiply.
-They are then excreted in bile and faeces.
+They are then excreted in bile and feces.

 This disease is caused by Entamoeba histolytica.
 The disease may progress in a number of ways.
-Healing may produce fibrous adhesions, causing partial or complete obstruction.
+Healing may produce fibrous adhesions, causing a partial or complete obstruction.
 The amoebae may spread to the liver, causing amoebic hepatitis and abscesses.
-Chronic dysentery may develop with intermittent diarrhoea and amoebae in the faeces.
+Chronic dysentery may develop with intermittent diarrhea and amoebae in the feces.